eclab/flow/README.md

 Flow is an academic research project, and this version is an early prerelease and should be expected to have bugs.
 Please let us know what you find.

+Flow is in **prerelease**.
+This means that changes will be made to it in successive versions which could be entirely non-backward compatible.
+These changes may and likely will break patches you made with earlier versions.
+We make no guarantees of consistency at this stage.

 Flow has about 50 modules of different shapes and sizes, and currently supports 8-16 voices at 128 partials and 44.1KHz with a rate of one new partial update every 32 samples.
 Flow is a computationally expensive program and will keep your laptop quite warm and your fan busy.
 You need to have some fairly good hardware to run Flow successfully (for reference, Flow was